 The 2019 Dorothy J. Killam Lecture will be delivered by Cornelia I. Bargmann, Torsten N. Wiesel Professor and Associate Director of the Shelby White and Leon Levy Center for Mind, Brain and Behaviour of Rockefeller University, New York, USA.
 Her lecture, "Genes, neurons, and circuits: organizing behavior across timescales " will take place on Thursday, April 4 at 4:00 pm in the Jeanne Timmins Amphitheatre of the Montreal Neurological Institute and Hospital (3801 University Street).
 A reception will follow.

 Cori Bargmann studies the relationships between genes, circuits, and behaviors in the genetically tractable nematode worm Caenorhabditis elegans.
 She received a BS in biochemistry from the University of Georgia and a Ph.D. from the Massachusetts Institute of Technology, where she studied the neu/HER2 oncogene with Robert A. Weinberg.
 Her work on the neurobiology and genetics of behavior began during a postdoctoral fellowship with H. Robert Horvitz at MIT, and continued when she was a faculty member at the University of California, San Francisco beginning in 1991.
 In 2004 she joined Rockefeller University as the Torsten N. Wiesel Professor and Associate Director of the Shelby White and Leon Levy Center for Mind, Brain and Behavior.
 In 2013-2014, she co-chaired the NIH working group to the Advisory Committee to the NIH Director for President Obama’s Brain Initiative.
 She was an HHMI Investigator from 1995-2016.
-In 2016 she joined the Chan Zuckerberg Initiative as its first President of Science.
+In 2016 she joined the Chan Zuckerberg Initiative as its first Head of Science.

 The MNI is one of five Killam Institutions supported by The Killam Trusts.
 The Dorothy J. Killam Lecture was established at The Neuro in 2004 to recognize women of influence in business, science, politics or the humanities.
 This important lecture is named after an extraordinary woman who, together with her husband, made immense contributions to Canadian education and science.